rahuldraz/Cowin-Telegram-Bot/README.md

 # Cowin Telegram Bot
-Checks and alert for available slots fpr covid vaccines for seleted pincodes and districts
+Checks and alert for available slots for covid vaccines for seleted pincodes and districts